 It has been claimed that I have a certain writing style.
 It is said to be distinctive.
 The word “curial” apparently features.
 Three-word sentences abound.
 And, sentences beginning with “and”.
+More on this later.
 Outcomes are announced by the passive voice.

 First, anyone can write in short sentences.
 It is simple.
 Only a full stop is required.
 And, if the tone invokes a clipped manner, that is to be expected.
 Curial process does not admit loquacity.